code-42/react-playlist/README.md

 See this link at reactjs.org => https://reactjs.org/blog/2017/04/07/react-v15.5.0.html#migrating-from-reactcreateclass

 You need to install the npm create react class package.
-From the command line of your project's file path, you need to do **npm install create-react-class --save**, and then modify the code as follows:
+From the command line of your project's file path, you need to do  **npm install create-react-class --save**
+and then modify the code as follows:

 add this line to index.js:
  **var createReactClass = require('create-react-class');**

 replace this line: var TodoComponent = React.createClass({
 with this line: **var TodoComponent = createReactClass({**